civils-council/civilsbudget-ios/README.md

 * Xcode 7.0+
 * CocoaPods 0.39.0.beta.5+

 Please note that app uses CocoaPods with '--no-integrate' switch (without Workspace creation).
-To update dependencies you should run
+To install dependencies you should run
 ```
 ./podinstall.sh
 ```